Fortnite Parent Review: Not Just a Game

-- Blocking voice chats will prevent your kids from playing in a squad or other kids fortnite.
+- Blocking voice chats will prevent your kids from playing in a squad or other kids' Fortnite.

-How to keep children safe on fortnite?
+How to keep children safe on Fortnite?

-- Talk with your kid
+1. Talk with your kid

 Millennials today are open to communication.
-Seating down with your kids and talking about the game is among the most effective ways of keeping your child safe.
+Seating down with your kids and talking about the game are among the most effective ways of keeping your child safe.
 Talking with them will open up their mind to different possibilities about the game.

 As a parent, you will need to monitor gaming activities by your children.
 Restrictions seem to work for many.
 You can make use of parental control to limit the number of hours your child spends while gaming.
-Through fortnite parental control, you will also prevent your children from spending too many funds for purchases.
+Through Fortnite parental control, you will also prevent your children from spending too many funds on purchases.
 Lastly, restrictions, especially on voice chat, will help monitor communication between your child and other players on the platform.

 FamiSafe is a handy tool for keeping your child safe while playing Fortnite.
 The app makes it easier for parents to monitor and restrict kids’ activities on different platforms.
 Parents use FamiSafe to get notifications of a suspicious text alert and cyber-bullying.
 They can also track their kids and players through real-time locations monitoring and geo-fencing.
 Geo-fencing allows parents to set safe zones and get notifications once their kid leaves or enters the geo-fences.